dunkmann00/PrusaPosts/ColorLitho/README.md

 have added to the finished print.
 I can only think that at best they would add nothing, and at worst make the print look a little worse.

-Unfortunately, currently this script is not rock solid.
-It worked great for the first two prints I used it on, but the third print uncovered a bug with how it processes lines removed at the end of a layer.
-I want to re-do this script to make it more reliable as I think it is definitely useful.
-So you can give it a go but be aware, it may not work perfectly right.
-Check the g-code preview to be sure there are no lines missing that should not be missing.
+The current version of the script is my second attempt at implementing this functionality.
+This one is much better than the first and succeeds where the original failed.
+However, it still does not support all print settings like wipes, z-hops, and multiple extruder or single extruder multiple material changes.
+I wouldn't mind trying to support these, but I did not need them for how I configured my lithophane prints.
+It is surprisingly tricky to make sure these are all handled correctly.
+Given my experiences with this post processing script I would definitely recommend giving it a try, if you are not using any of those unsupported features.
+I would highly recommend checking the g-code preview to make sure the output looks reasonable before sending it to your printer.